nishat-supty244/dlh-cyber_security/blue_team/1x04_crypto_foundation/3-hash_analysis.md

 ---

-# Part 2: Hash Collisions and the Birthday Problem
+# Part 2: Hash Collisions and the Birthday-Problem

 ## Unique Output Spaces